 Our operating activity is able to generate a margin throughout the shipping cycle complementing our core business.
 Earnings volatility is partially managed by securing contracts of affreightment of one year or longer.
 We remain focused on the Handysize and Supramax segments of the dry bulk sector which is where we have a strong competitive edge.

-Utilise technology to manage forward fleet and cargo exposure, optimise port calls and monitor operational and financial performance.
+Continue to invest and utilise technology to manage sanctions compliance, forward fleet and cargo exposure, optimise port calls and monitor operational and financial performance.
+Access to real-time data enables us to respond swiftly to any change in market dynamics.